SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 operators all allow for specifying time-dependent boundary conditions and can be used with tooling like IterativeSolvers.jl.
 This makes finite difference discretizations a breeze.

+## SSP Limiters

+In addition to adding many more strong-stability preserving methods, these methods now have the possibility for the user to pass in a `limiter` function to ensure that properties like positivity are preserved at each step of the integrator.
+Needless to say, this is very helpful for solving hyperbolic PDEs with larger timesteps.
+In addition we now document the SSP coefficients so users can more easily set maximal timesteps to match what's necessary via the CFL constraints.

 # In Development